National CSA Directory

 Furthermore, to truly assess eggs and heart health, we need to examine how they stack-up to foods we might choose in their place.

-While eggs may be a much better choice than sugary, refined grain-based options like sweetened breakfast cereals, bagels, muffins, or pancakes with syrup, they may fall short of other options.
-A bowl of steel-cut oats with nuts and berries will be a much better choice for heart health than an egg-ocentric breakfast.
+While eggs may be a much better choice than sugary, refined grain-based options like sweetened breakfast cereals.
+They may fall short of other options.
+A bowl of steel-cut oats will be a better choice for heart health than an egg-ocentric breakfast.
 Consumption of whole grains and fruit predict lower risk of heart disease, and when it comes to protein, plant sources like nuts and seeds are related to lower cardiovascular and overall mortality, especially when compared to red meat or eggs.

 The answer to where are the local organic farms near me?
 National CSA Directory is a good place to find out.
-Take a few minutes to look around and explore how we are changing the way people shop for organic whole foods.
+Take a few minutes to look around.
+Explore how we are changing the way people shop for organic whole foods.